Tully Lake~Preserve, Protect and Enjoy

 Moving Forward

-TLPOA members support our moving cautiously as we try this method of treatment-applying targeted herbicides, has been used successfully on Little York Lake for many years, and others across the state and USA.
-Treatment will occur over one day when the algae is in full growth in July or August 2024.
-There are no precautionary measures to take, other than at the time of application.
-Everyone will be informed.
+TLPOA members supported our moving cautiously as we try this method of treatment-applying targeted herbicides, has been used successfully on Little York Lake for many years, and others across the state and USA.
+Treatment occurred one day when the algae was in full growth in July 2024.
+There were no precautionary measures to take, other than at the time of application.
+Everyone was informed.

 Let’s talk